Reibaishi Izuna

 Reibaishi Izuna: The Spiritual Medium (現代都市妖鬼考 霊媒師いずな ～the spiritual medium～, Gendai Toshi Yōkikō Reibaishi Izuna Za Supirichuaru Mediumu) is a Japanese manga series written by Shō Makura and illustrated by Takeshi Okano.
 It is a spin-off to Makura and Okano's Hell Teacher: Jigoku Sensei Nube.
-It was serialized in Shueisha's Oh Super Jump (2007–2010) and Super Jump (2007–2011).
-A sequel, titled Reibaishi Izuna: Ascension, was serialized in Grand Jump (2011–2014) and Grand Jump Premium (2014–2016).
+It was serialized in Shueisha's Oh Super Jump (2007–2010) and Super Jump (2007–2011), with its chapters collected in ten tankōbon volumes.
+A sequel, titled Reibaishi Izuna: Ascension, was serialized in Grand Jump (2011–2014) and Grand Jump Premium (2014–2016), with its chapters collected in another ten tankōbon volumes.

 Plot

 In modern Japan, societal issues grow increasingly severe.
 Behind the scenes, violent accidents and sudden, inexplicable changes in human behavior suggest the influence of malevolent spirits.
 Unbeknownst to the public, certain individuals with supernatural abilities work in secret to resolve these paranormal incidents and protect the country from vengeful entities.
 Among them is the young spirit medium, Izuna Hazuki, who operates in a city plagued by concentrated supernatural activity.
 For a substantial fee, she aids those tormented by evil spirits, continuing her unseen battle against the forces of darkness.